top of page

 1748398747156.jpg

-“Something often missing in the Western understanding of drums is melody.
-We usually think of a drum set as sound-very often as noise - rather than as a source of musical expression.”
+“Something often missing in Western understanding of drums is melody.
+We usually think of a drum set as sound -very often as noise - rather than as a source of musical expression.”

-Baboucar Diedhiou’s musical path is deeply shaped by his father, Bacary Ole, a revered drummer and cultural figure in Casamance.
-Bacary Ole was not only a master musician, but a guardian of tradition, community values, and ancestral knowledge.
-His playing embodied discipline, generosity, and spiritual connection to rhythm.
+Baboucar Diedhiou’s musical path is deeply shaped by his father, Bacary Olé, a revered drummer and cultural figure in Casamance.
+Bacary Olé was not only a master musician, but a guardian of tradition, community values, and ancestral knowledge.
+His playing embodied generosity, and the spiritual connection to rhythm in Diola culture.

 More Than Music

 Bougarabou is not a performance alone — it is a ritual of gratitude, connection, and love.
 Each drum carries life within it.
-Made from the trunk of a tree and the hide of an animal, the bougarabou is born from two living beings which represent the cry of the forest in Cassamance.
+Made from the trunk of a tree and the hide of a cow, the bougarabou is born from two living beings which represent the cry of the forest in Casamance.

-Rooted in the living traditions of Casamance, specifically in Diola culture, the bougarabou is more than a drum — it is a language, a history, and a bridge between cultures.
-Originating from southern Senegal, this powerful hand-drumming tradition has long accompanied ceremonies, storytelling, healing, and community gatherings.
+Rooted in Diola culture in Casamance, the southern-most part of Senegal, bougarabou is more than a drum — it is a language that speaks directly to the heart.
+This powerful drumming tradition has long accompanied ceremonies, storytelling, healing, and community gatherings, connecting older and younger generations.

-The drums are gently warmed around an open fire, not rushed or forced.
+Before playing, the drums are gently warmed around an open fire, a moment where time seems to stand still.
 Heating the skins is both practical and ceremonial — awakening the drum, bringing it into balance with the environment, and inviting its voice to open.

 “Bougarabou classes with Baboucar are so much better than any expectation can be.
 I would recommend it 100%.”